3.6.1. Rules for drawing locations (organizations)

 • This is an umbrella organization for a shopping or business center.

-• The organization occupies a large area (such as a hospital, university, research facility, school, industrial or agricultural enterprise, auto enterprise, warehouse, market, roadside rest area, impound lot, driving area, stadium, horse racetrack, motor-racing track, ski resort, amusement park, landfill, and so on).
-In this case, put the organization placemark at the approximate center of the main (administrative) building or the approximate center of the area, if there is no such building.
+• The organization occupies a large area (such as a hospital, university, research facility, school, residential complex, industrial or agricultural enterprise, auto enterprise, warehouse, market, roadside rest area, impound lot, driving area, stadium, horse racetrack, motor-racing track, ski resort, amusement park, or landfill).
+In this case, put the organization placemark at the approximate center of the main (administrative) building or, if there's no such building, in a smaller building with a similar status (such as a checkpoint building, the largest building on the territory, a building with the address point, or the only building on the territory).
+Only put the placemark at the approximate center of the territory if there aren't any buildings there.

 • There's an Indoor map drawn for the building the organization is located in.